EdwinNgui/Gesture-Recognition-to-Media-Controls/README.md

 # GestureRecognition

-This was a smaller side project that has helped me learn about different tools to develop projects.<br />
+This was a smaller computer vision side project that has helped me learn and explore various tools to develop projects such as...<br />
  ➜ cv2<br />
  ➜ numpy<br />
  ➜ mediapipe<br />